 – Puree raspberries and press through a sieve, there should not be any seeds in the puree.

-– Mix cheese with yogurt and 60 g sugar.
+– Mix quark or whatever you use, with yogurt and 60 g sugar, mix well until creamy.

 – Dissolve 5 sheets gelatin (place for some seconds in micro wave), should be liquid.